khanmjk/altsoftwareplanning/README.md

     *   Use the carousel to view the System, Team, Service, and Dependency visualizations.
     *   View the Org Chart and Engineer List.
 4.  **Tune Capacity Constraints:**
+    *   Navigate to "Capacity Tuning".
-    *   Navigate to "Tune Capacity Constraints".
+    *   Configure Capacity Constraints".
     *   Set global working days, holidays, and org events.
     *   For each team, configure leave uptake, variable leave impact, team activities, and recurring overhead.
     *   Review the calculated summary, narrative, and waterfall chart to understand net capacity.
     *   Click **"Save All Capacity Configuration"**.
 5.  **Manage Yearly Plan:**
-    *   Navigate to "Manage Year Plan".
+    *   Navigate to "Year Plan".
     *   Add your initiatives with SDE Year estimates per team.
     *   Mark critical initiatives as "Protected".
     *   Drag and drop to prioritize.